peterdsharpe/AeroSandbox/README.md

 ## Contributing

-Thanks for your interest in helping with the development of AeroSandbox - contributions are always so, so welcome!
+Thanks for your interest in helping with the development of AeroSandbox - contributions are always so welcome!
 If you have a change you'd like to make, the easiest way to do that is by submitting a pull request.

-If you've made several additions and would like to be involved in a more long-term capacity, please message me at (pds at mit dot edu) and we can add you as a collaborator here on Github!
+If you've already made several additions and would like to be involved in a more long-term capacity, please message me at (pds at mit dot edu)!

 Right now, branching is basically nonexistent.
 This is because there's currently only one contributor - me.
 As soon as this changes, we'll need to implement [proper branching](https://nvie.com/posts/a-successful-git-branching-model/).